Aki Sora: Manga

 The Aki Sora manga, written and drawn by Masahiro Itosugi, was serialized in Akita Shoten's Champion Red Ichigo magazine between September 5, 2008 and April 5, 2011.
 The individual chapters are collected and released by Akita Shoten in six bound volumes between December 19, 2008 and May 20, 2011.
-The first and third volumes were no longer printed following July 2011 due to the Tokyo Youth Development Ordinance bill due to its depictions of incest.
+The first and third volumes were no longer printed following July 2011 due to the Tokyo Metropolitan Ordinance Regarding the Healthy Development of Youths bill due to its depictions of incest.

 List of chapters

 OVA

 There are two OVA adaptations of Aki Sora, both produced by Hoods Entertainment, with Takeo Takahashi as director and storyboarder, Jukki Hanada as scriptwriter and Kazuya Kuroda as character designer and chief animation director.
 The first OVA was released with the third volume of the manga on December 18, 2009.

 A second OVA adaptation, titled Aki Sora ~Yume no Naka~ (あきそら~夢の中~, Aki Sora ~In a Dream~) was released by Pony Canyon in two parts and features a different voice cast from the first OVA.
-The first part was released on July 30, 2010 and the second part was released on November 17, 2010.
+The first part was released on July 30, 2010, and the second part was released on November 17, 2010.
 Pony Canyon released a Blu-ray of both OVAs on September 19, 2013.
 The ending theme for this OVA is "Thx!" by Mai Kotouge.
 Media Blasters has licensed the second OVA under its Kitty imprint.

 Episode list

 Reception

 Chris Beveridge commends the OVA for "good character designs, some good eroticism".
-He further comments, "While we get a fair bit of upper body nudity, there’s no genitalia involved for those that are looking for that aspect of it ... it’s not hiding the sex, but it’s also straddling the line in a way to try to appeal to more people while not going all hardcore."
+He further comments, "While we get a fair bit of upper body nudity, there's no genitalia involved for those that are looking for that aspect of it ... it's not hiding the sex, but it’s also straddling the line in a way to try to appeal to more people while not going all hardcore."